High End 2019 - Munich, Germany

 The final product to be highlighted here is the most over-the-top turntable we’ve ever seen.
 Like, EVER!
-Wilson Benesch showed a prototype of their upcoming statement-level GMT One System turntable to celebrate their 30th anniversary.
-No price has been established yet, but you know it’s going to be high.
-This is Wilson Benesch's attempt at producing the world's best ’table by bringing a number of technologies to bear, such as the Omega Drive system, which uses a patented magnetic gear technology that’s described as the world’s first axially oriented, precision, magnetically geared turntable drive.
+Wilson Benesch showed a prototype of its upcoming statement-level GMT One System turntable to celebrate its 30th anniversary.
+The company hasn’t established a price yet, but you know it’s going to be high.
+This is Wilson Benesch’s attempt at producing the world’s best ’table by bringing a number of technologies to bear, such as the Omega Drive system, which uses a patented magnetic gear technology that’s described as the world’s first axially oriented, precision, magnetically geared turntable drive.
 It is said to attain unprecedented levels of accuracy and produce virtually zero noise.
-But that's not all . . .
+But that’s not all.
+The . . .

-. . . the Alpha Isolation System is a microprocessor-controlled pneumatic system with arms that are electronically monitored to provide precise levelling and will readjust in milliseconds if the system is disturbed.
+. . .
+Alpha Isolation System is a microprocessor-controlled pneumatic system with arms that are electronically monitored to provide precise leveling and will readjust in milliseconds if the system is disturbed.
 What’s more . . .

 . . . three tonearms of different masses, including headshells and counterweight components, are provided with the GMT One System.
 They’re created using 3D-printed carbon-fiber and polymer components.
 The tonearms’ piezo-actuated VTA adjustment system can be controlled remotely to an accuracy of 2.5 microns.

-Perhaps most surprising is what we were told after we learned all about it: that WB is endeavoring to make this wildly ambitious turntable as easy to use as possible.
-“Basically plug’n’play” the rep there said.
+Perhaps most surprising is what we heard after we learned all about it: that WB is endeavoring to make this wildly ambitious turntable as easy to use as possible.
+“Basically plug ’n’ play” the rep there said.
 We shall see!